-From 1 January 2017, solar feed-in tariffs for customers with small solar or wind generators will be set by electricity retailers.
+From 1 January 2017, solar feed-in tariffs for customers with small solar or wind generators are set by electricity retailers, based on a benchmark range from the NSW Independent Pricing and Regulatory Tribunal (IPART.)

-Ausgrid has about 48,000 customers participating in the Scheme, mostly gross metered customers, who can now consider whether to shift to a net metering arrangement.
+Ausgrid has about 48,000 customers who participated in the NSW Solar Bonus Scheme, mostly gross metered customers, who should now consider whether to shift to a net metering arrangement.

 Gross metering customers have separate meters for their solar system and their household load.
 Electricity generated by the solar system is fed into the grid, earning a feed-in tariff.